 10 Steps To Take In Order To Protect Your Financial Information

-Many people have received notice of a data breach at some point.
+Protecting your financial information is key nowadays with all the data breaches happening.
 With the recent Equifax breach all over the news, people are scrambling to check their bank and credit card accounts.
 Unfortunately, simple everyday activities like using our debit card or even answering the phone can put your data at risk.
-For this reason, it is crucial to make sure you are properly safeguarding your personal financial details.
+For this reason, it is crucial to make sure you are properly protecting your financial information.

-Below are 10 simple and easy things you can do today to start safeguarding your personal information
+Below are 10 simple and easy things you can do today to protect your financial information

-At the most basic level, you passwords for things like your bank account and personal email should be complex and non repetitive.
+At the most basic level, if you want to protect your financial information you should look at your passwords.
+The ones you set for things like your bank account and personal email should be complex and non repetitive.
 Using your social security number or any other personal details as your password is a big no no. You also want to stay away from using any details that are listed on any social media accounts for answers to security questions or as part of a password.
 For example, if you list your hometown of New York City, someone could easily use that information to hack an account.

-In an age where we do everything via our phones and computers, it may seem simple to send out personal details, but sending any bank account or social security numbers electronically should never be done.
-If you really need to send these details to someone, you should use an efax service.
+In an age where we do everything via our phones and computers, it may seem simple to send out personal details.
+With that being said, any bank account or social security numbers should never be shared over the internet.
+If you really need to send these details to someone, you should use an e-fax service.

-When it comes to giving out financial information, the key is to slow down.
+When it comes to protecting your financial information, the key is to slow down.
 There are many scams out there that are happening everyday, especially after a major data breach occurs.
 If you receive an email asking for any personal financial information, take your time reading it.
 If it has any spelling or grammatical errors, it is most likely a scam.
-A real company would not send out an email like this.
 In addition, if a company contacts you asking for information right away, pause.
-Watch out for that sense of urgency that they are pushing.
 Do not click on anything and delete the email.
 Also beware of attachments.
 They are a very simple way for scammers to give you malware or a virus on your computer.
 For this reason, you want to stay on top of updating your security software.

 Do not answer calls from unknown numbers

 Scammers are very good at what they do and they can easily spoof their number to make it seem like you are receiving a call from an actual company.
-If you receive a call from a number that seems suspicious, ignore it and do not answer.
+If you receive a call from a number that seems suspicious, ignore it.
 If you do answer and they start asking for information, hang up right away.